The Explicit Sato-Tate Conjecture and Densities Pertaining to Lehmer-Type Questions: Introduction and Statement of Results

+Serre \cite{Ser1} studied $\pi_{c,f}(x)$ extensively using variants of the effective versions of the Chebotarev Density Theorem proven by to Lagarias and Odlyzko \cite{LO}.
+Serre proved that for any $\epsilon>0$, we have

+Under GRH for Artin $L$-functions, M. R. Murty, V. K. Murty, and S. Saradha \cite{MMS} improved on the above result, showing that if $c\neq0$, then

+Building on the ideas in \cite{MMS}, V. K. Murty \cite{Murty2} improved Serre's unconditional result, showing that for all $c$, we have

-The distribution of primes $p$ for which $a(p)=0$ in Murty's original case, where $f$ is the newform associated to a non-CM elliptic curve $E/\Q$ with conductor $N$, is well-explored.
-By the modularity theorem, the primes $p\geq5$ such that $p\nmid N$ and $a(p)=0$ are the primes for which $E$ has supersingular reduction.
-In \cite{Elkies-1}, Noam Elkies proves that infinitely many such primes exist (in contrast to what is conjectured for $\Delta(z)$), and in \cite{Elkies-2}, Elkies unconditionally proves that the number of such primes that are less than or equal to $x$ and coprime to $N$ is $O(x^{3/4})$.
-In \cite{Lang-Trotter}, Lang and Trotter conjectured that { } where $K_c$ is a specific nonnegative constant.
+Stronger unconditional results exist when $c=0$ and $f(z)$ is the newform associated to a non-CM elliptic curve $E/\mathbb{Q}$, in which case $k=2$.
+By the modularity theorem, the primes $p\geq5$ such that $p\nmid N$ and $a_f(p)=0$ are the primes for which $E$ has supersingular reduction.
+Noam Elkies \cite{Elkies-1} proved that infinitely many such primes exist.
+By the work of Elkies, Fouvry, Kaneko, and M. R. Murty \cite{Elkies-2, FM}, when $f$ is the newform of such an elliptic curve $E/\mathbb{Q}$, we have that for any $\epsilon>0$,

-In \cite{Ser1}, Serre proves an unconditional result that addresses both newforms on $\Gamma_0(1)$ and newforms associated to non-CM elliptic curves.
-It also allows us to relate the density of integers $n$ for which $a(n)\neq0$ to the primes $p$ for which $a(p)=0$. \begin{theorem}[Serre] If $f(z)\in S_k^{\textup{new}}(\Gamma_0(N),\chi)$ is a non-CM newform, then { } Furthermore, { } where $\alpha_f\in(0,1]$ is a constant which is given in the proof of Theorem 16 of \cite{Ser1}. \end{theorem}